Definition for Community Engagement

 Other related definitions include:

-Community: a group of people external to the campus who are affiliated by geographic proximity, special interest, similar situation or shared values.
-Communities may share characteristics such as age, ethnicity, gener, or sexual orientation
+Community: a group of people external to the campus who are affiliated by geographic proximity, special interest, similar situation, or shared values.
+Communities may share characteristics such as age, ethnicity, gender, or sexual orientation

 Partnership: sustained collaboration between institutions of higher education and communities for the mutually beneficial exchange, exploration, and application of knowledge, information, and resources.
 Examples are research, capacity building, or economic development.

 Community-Engaged Scholarship: The creation and dissemination of knowledge and creative expression in furtherance of the mission and goals of the University and in collaboration with the community.
-Community-engaged scholarship (CES) addresses community needs through research, teaching and service in a mutually beneficial partnership.
-The quality and impact of CES are determined by academic peers and community parnters.
+Community-engaged scholarship (CES) addresses community needs through research, teaching, and service in a mutually beneficial partnership.
+The quality and impact of CES are determined by academic peers and community partners.

-Community Engaged Research: a collaborative process between the researcher and community partner that creates and disseminates knowledge and creative expression with the goal of contributing to the discipline and strengthening the well-being of the community.
-Community-engaged research (CER) identifies the assets of all stakeholders and incorporates them in the design and conduct of the difference phases of the research process.
+Community-Engaged Research: a collaborative process between the researcher and community partner that creates and disseminates knowledge and creative expression with the goal of contributing to the discipline and strengthening the well-being of the community.
+Community-engaged research (CER) identifies the assets of all stakeholders and incorporates them in the design and conduct of the different phases of the research process.